-Widget Description WIDGET_BUTTON (Grouped, non- exclusive button widgets also known as check boxes) On Windows - toggle buttons (or check boxes) can individually receive and lose focus through tabbing.
+Widget Description WIDGET_BUTTON (Grouped, exclusive button widgets, also known as radio buttons) On Windows - radio buttons can receive and lose focus through tabbing as long as there is a selected button within the group.
+Use the arrow keys to change the selection within the group.
+On UNIX - the Motif library controls tabbing functionality.
+WIDGET_BUTTON (Grouped, non- exclusive button widgets also known as check boxes) On Windows - toggle buttons (or check boxes) can individually receive and lose focus through tabbing.
 Use the Space key to select or deselect a check box.
 On UNIX - the Motif library controls tabbing functionality.
 WIDGET_DROPLIST On Windows - droplist widgets can receive and lose focus through tabbing.
 On UNIX - the Motif library controls tabbing functionality.
 WIDGET_TABLE On Windows - table widgets can receive and lose focus through tabbing, but the focus is not clearly depicted.
 On UNIX - the Motif library controls tabbing functionality.
 WIDGET_TREE On Windows - tree widgets can receive and lose focus through tabbing.
 Use the arrow keys to select higher or lower level nodes.
 On UNIX - the Motif library controls tabbing functionality.

-Table 30-5: Tabbing Behavior in Windows and UNIX Widget Applications (Continued)
+Table 30-11: Tabbing Behavior in Windows and UNIX Widget Applications

-WIDGET\LABEL, WIDGET\PROPERTYSHEET, WIDGET\DRAW, and menurelated widgets do not support receiving or losing focus through tabbing.
-See the TAB\MODE keyword for each widget in the IDL Reference Guide for special behavior and navigation notes.
+WIDGET_LABEL, WIDGET_PROPERTYSHEET, WIDGET_DRAW, and menu-related widgets do not support receiving or losing focus through tabbing.
+See the TAB_MODE keyword for each widget in the IDL Reference Guide for special behavior and navigation notes.